The Bankrate promise

 Will home prices go down?

-Housing prices have been on fire lately, culminating in historic highs — July’s median of $406,700 was the highest July median price NAR has ever recorded, and only the fourth time that a monthly median has ever exceeded $400,000.
+Housing prices have been on fire lately, culminating in historic highs — December’s median of $382,600 was only about $30K short of the highest monthly home price NAR has ever recorded ($413,800, set in June 2022).

-Prices are intricately connected with housing inventory, as well, notes Zhao.
+Zhao also noted that prices are intricately connected with housing inventory.
 “Sellers are likely to remain reluctant to give up their low interest rate for a much higher one, so inventory will remain constrained,” she says.
 “As more time passes, more homeowners may be ‘forced’ to sell due to life events, so inventory may rise from the current anemic levels, but it’s unlikely to increase much.
 That means that prices are unlikely to fall on a year-over-year basis, unless demand falters.”

 Will 2024 be a buyer’s or seller’s market?

-In today’s market, tight inventory gives sellers the upper hand.
+In today’s market, tight inventory continues to give sellers the upper hand.
 There are more buyers than there are homes available, so each home that comes on the market becomes more of a hot commodity than it might if there were more options to choose from.
-Without a significant uptick in inventory, the seller’s market seems unlikely to change next year.
+Without a significant uptick in inventory, the seller’s market seems unlikely to change this year.